tfgg/yournextmep/_candidates/eu2014/conservative/rory-love.md

 person: rory-love
 region: south-east
 party: conservative
-title: South East - Conservative Party - Rory Love
+title: Rory Love is running for MEP in South East for the Conservative Party
 incumbent: false
 ---